krista-koivisto-paf/together-ai-js/README.md

 Follow the simple instructions on the [Node.js website](https://nodejs.org/en/download).

-_Ensure you pick your OS from the dropdown menu._
+_Ensure you pick your OS from the dropdown menu.
+Version 23 or higher is recommended._

 #### Clone the Repository